Wndrr/Mjml-CSharp/README.md

 ### Installing

+*note: This library has only been tested with a global installation of NodeJs v13.
+Aparently, it doesn't work with node v10 or v12 (as per the issue [#12](https://github.com/Wndrr/Mjml-CSharp/issues/12);

 The latest release can downloaded from [NuGet.org](https://www.nuget.org/packages/Wndrr.Mjml.CSharp).
 You can install the package using the VisualStudio NuGet integration by searching for the `Wndrr.Mjml.CSharp` package.